 How to choose the best fat bikes under $1,000

 Fat Bike Frames

-According to fat bike lover Michael Paul, rider proclivities have more to do with frame material choice than pricing.
+According to fat bike lover Michael Paul, rider proclivities are more concerned with frame material choice than pricing.
 Steel costs less, it’s strong, heavy, and rigid, and if you prefer steel, there’s good news in the maintenance area: new steel finishes can stand up to rust.
-Aluminum is currently considered the industry standard among fat bike makers because it won’t rust and it’s light, but due to larger tube diameters, aluminum can feel more rigid than steel.
+Aluminum is currently considered the industry standard among fat bike makers because it won’t rust and it’s light.
+Still, due to larger tube diameters, aluminum can feel more rigid than steel.

 Carbon frames are especially desirable.
 They’re light, stiff, quiet, and flexible, but the trade-off is high pricing.
 In return for emptying a bank account, owners prize the strength-to-weight ratio, and for those who like to ride in frigid temperatures, the frame won’t freeze your skin.
 Best of all, carbon offers superior impact absorption.

 Fat Bike Tires